xiongjia/ps.uia/README.md

 ps.uia
 ======

-A pure Powershell script module help you access the MS UIAutomation API in Powershell.
+*ps.uia* - A pure Powershell script module help you access the MS UIAutomation in Powershell.